Pride and the Stonewall Uprising: An Explainer

 Name Change:

-- Many transgender and nonconforming individuals change their names to match their identity, but may not file to legally change their name due to the costs required obtain new paperwork and identification.
+• Many transgender and nonconforming individuals change their names to match their identity, but may not file to legally change their name due to the costs required to obtain new paperwork and identification

 Residency:

-- While “traditional dwelling” is not required, registering to vote and voting while experiencing homelessness or unstable housing can be unnecessarily confusing and problematic.
+• While a traditional dwelling is not required, registering to vote and voting while experiencing homelessness or unstable housing can be unnecessarily confusing and problematic

 Yes.
 Less restrictive or no voter ID laws, flexible registration and voting options, and eliminating the binary gender choice or eliminating the gender requirement on voter registration forms altogether are all policies that can increase access to the ballot for LGBTQ+ individuals.
 Some states have made significant progress to make voting more accessible and inclusive, but these states are the exception – not the rule.
 There is still much work to be done at the local, state and federal level to ensure our democracy works for all.

-For individual’s directly impacted by name-change related restrictive voting laws, the Transgender Equality Center has a comprehensive guide and map for more details on state name change rules and resources.
+For individuals directly impacted by name-change related restrictive voting laws, the Transgender Equality Center has a comprehensive guide for more details on state name change rules and resources.
 If you have legally changed your name since you registered to vote, make sure to update your voter registration prior to the registration deadline in your state.